Skip to main content

 How much metronidazole can I give my dog for colitis?

-One factor that determines how much metronidazole is given is your dog’s weight.
-Dr. Alleyne advises against pet owners calculating dosage on their own.
+One factor that determines the amount of metronidazole given is your dog’s weight.
+Dr. Alleyne advises against pet owners calculating their own dosage.
 “Dosage should only be calculated under the guidance of a veterinarian,” Dr. Alleyne explains.
 “The average dose is around 7 milligrams (mg) per pound.”

 Dr. Attas is also against pet owners’ self-calculating metronidazole doses for their dogs, as this drug can cause serious side effects.
 “This is not a benign (harmless) drug,” she says.
 “It can cause liver damage, liver failure, seizures, and central nervous system problems.”